MagTek-PaulDeignan/MagTekDocs/docs/Hardware/CardReaders/DFIIPED/DynaFlexIIPEDInstallationandOperationManual.md

 To connect **DynaFlex II products** to a USB host or charger using the USB-C port, follow these steps (for reference see **Figure 4** and section **1.5 About DynaFlex II Components**):

-1. For best results, use the cable that is included with the device or another cable from **<a name="table-3---dynaflex-ii-accessories"></a>
+<a name="table-4---dynaflex-ii-accessories-on-page-7-these-cables-are-designed-specifically-for-dynaflex-ii-products-and-include-ferrite-shielding-at-both-ends-of-the-cable-to-reduce-emissions-and-interference-if-the-solution-design-requires-an-alternate-cable-contact-magtek-for-assistance-with-ferrite-selection-and-placement-and-with-connector-overmold-design"></a>
-**Table 3** – DynaFlex II Accessories** on page **7**.
+**Table 4** – DynaFlex II Accessories** on page **7**.
 These cables are designed specifically for DynaFlex II products and include ferrite shielding at both ends of the cable to reduce emissions and interference.
 If the solution design requires an alternate cable, contact MagTek for assistance with ferrite selection and placement, and with connector overmold design.
 2. Connect the USB-C end of the cable to DynaFlex II or DynaFlex II PED.
 3. If you plan to route the cable out the back of the device, route the cable through the cable management clip to change its direction.
 Even if you are not routing out the back, you may use the cable clip for strain relief, to help stabilize the mechanical connection when cardholders or operators move the device or the cable.
 4. Route the cable in the desired direction (e.g., out the back, left, right, down into the countertop, or into the mounting compartment of a kiosk).
 5. Connect the other end of the USB cable to the charger or to the host’s USB port.
 6. As soon as the device starts receiving power through USB, it automatically powers on.
-7. If the specific device serial number you are connecting has not been connected to the host before, the device shows **Welcome** on the display, and the Windows system tray on the host reports it is **Setting up a device** (see **<a name="figure-5---setting-up-a-device-when-installation-is-complete-approximately-30-seconds-later-depending-on-the-host-windows-reports-device-is-ready-see-figure-33-device-is-ready-and-the-device-shows-in-windows-device-manager-under-human-interface-devices-as-two-devices-hid-compliant-vendor-defined-device-with-vid-0801-and-pid-2020-and-usb-input-device"></a>
+<a name="figure-5---setting-up-a-device-when-installation-is-complete-approximately-30-seconds-later-depending-on-the-host-windows-reports-device-is-ready-see-figure-33-device-is-ready-and-the-device-shows-in-windows-device-manager-under-human-interface-devices-as-two-devices-hid-compliant-vendor-defined-device-with-vid-0801-and-pid-2020-and-usb-input-device"></a>
-**Figure 5** – Setting Up a Device**), When installation is complete (approximately 30 seconds later depending on the host), Windows reports **Device is ready**,(see **<a name="figure-7---device-is-ready"></a>
-**Figure 7** – Device is Ready**) and the device shows in Windows Device Manager under **Human Interface Devices** as two devices: **HID-compliant vendor-defined device** with VID **0801** and PID **2020**, and **USB Input Device**.
+**Figure 5** – Setting Up a Device**), When installation is complete (approximately 30 seconds later depending on the host), Windows reports **Device is ready**,(see **Figure 7 - Device is Ready**) and the device shows in Windows Device Manager under **Human Interface Devices** as two devices: **HID-compliant vendor-defined device** with VID **0801** and PID **2020**, and **USB Input Device**.

 ![](<DynaFlex II PED Images/d5841466310637ef396b297725110ce3.png>)